kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 1. Design a cool looking t-shirt
 2. Design and implement the KNI-API
 3. Provide documentation, examples, troubleshooting and FAQ's for KNI.
-   * we should provide a example network runtime
+   * we should provide a example network runtime and easy starter project
 4. Provide an API that is flexible for experimentation and opinionated use cases
    * example extradata map[string] string
+5. Provide an API to report on a networks status
-5. Provide integration with on premise or cloud systems to provide network status
+6. Provide an API to provide network metrics such as available IP addresses
-6. Provide an API that provides networks available on the node
+7. Provide an API that provides networks available on the node
+8. Provide an API that will attach a one or more networks to a pod
+9. Provide an API that will detach a one or more network from a pod
+10. Provide an API that will update a network attachment of a pod
-7. Determine the reference implementation
+11. Determine the reference implementation
-8. Establish feature parity with current [ADD, DEL]
+12. Establish feature parity with current CNI [ADD, DEL]
-9. Decouple Node and Pod network setup
-10. Ensure that the network runtime is consolidated inside of a Pod
+13. We should decouple the Pod and Node Network setup (The reporting of this could be different statuses?)
+14. Provide the ability to run garbage collection to ensure no resources are left behind
+15. We will provide the ability to identify the IP address family without parsing the value (such as a field)
+16. Make a design that is backwards compatible with the CNI

 ### Non-Goals